Membership in the CBC is open to North American publishers of children’s trade books and their staff.

 CBC Members have access to 10 core programs for their books, authors, illustrators, and employees:

-1) Partnerships with Sesame Workshop, Screen Free Week, Library of Congress, First Book, ILA, ABA, ABC, ALA, NSTA, NCTE, and more organizations.
+1) Partnerships with Screen Free Week, Library of Congress, Girl Scouts of the USA, First Book, ILA, ABA, ABC, ALA, NSTA, NCTE, and more organizations.

 3) Virtual and in-person programs created by our Early Career, Diversity, Graphic Novel, ALA-CBC, and Forum committees.
-They feature well-known guest speakers, career development, community out- reach, and author/illustrator panels at ALA, Comic-Con, BookExpo, BookCon, and other conventions.
+They feature well-known guest speakers, career development, community outreach, and author/illustrator panels at conventions, conferences, and ComicCons.

 4) CBC Diversity Initiative, advocating for an inclusive and representative children’s publishing industry.
-Does so via high-profile panels on important issues, employee conversations, community outreach, and an active Diversity Goodreads list, newsletter, and blog posts.
+Does so via high-profile panels on important issues, employee conversations, community outreach, and an active newsletter, and blog posts.

 5) Free local and national media for our programs, your books, and the value of reading, with a mini- mum of 25 million media impressions per press release.